 Under the theory of emotional contagion, moods and emotions spread from person to person in the same manner as germs.
 Expressions of happiness, anger, sadness and other emotional states trigger an automatic mechanism in our brains, causing us to feel the expressed emotion.
 While degrees of emotional contagion vary from person to person, social science data shows that the effect strengthens over time.

 So, “Happy spouse, happy house” isn’t just a trite piece of marital advice.
 It can also be a literal truth, with emotional contagion growing into emotional convergence.

-“We only found it to be a good thing, predicting a stronger bond and longer-lasting relationship,” Berkeley Haas School of Business professor Cameron Anderson says.
+“We only found it to be a good thing, predicting a stronger bond and longer-lasting relationship,” says Berkeley Haas School of Business professor Cameron Anderson.
 “Being on the ‘same page’ means feeling validated, affirmed, acting more in concert with each other, and understanding each other better.”